NICO Clean Tobacco Card

-The NICO Clean Tobacco Card was a device exported from Japan to the United States in the 1960s, consisting of a small card impregnated with uranium ore.
-The card was to be placed inside a pack of cigarettes, and the producers claimed that the radiation emitted by the card would reduce tar and nicotine, and enhance the smoking experience.
+The NICO Clean Tobacco Card was a device exported from Japan to the United States in the 1960s, consisting of a small card impregnated with low grade uranium ore.
+The card was to be placed inside a pack of cigarettes.
+The producers claimed that the radiation emitted by the card would reduce tar and nicotine, and enhance the smoking experience.
+In practice, the quantity of uranium used was so small as to barely be detectable and the device had no effect.

 A similar product, the Nicotine Alkaloid Control Plate, was produced in the 1990s but not exported.